Brooklyn Home Buying Timeline

 What happens here:

-• Attorney reviews financials, minutes, house rules, and building policies
+• Attorney reviews financials, board minutes, house rules, and building policies

-• Terms are negotiated (closing date, contingencies, repairs, inclusions)
+• Contract terms are negotiated: closing date, contingencies, repairs, inclusions

-• You sign and submit the contract with the deposit (often 10 percent)
+• You sign and submit the contract with a deposit, typically 10%

 What happens here: